Scalar field dark energy models: Current and forecast constraints: Forecasts

 \subsection{LSST strong lensing}

-We consider the same strong lensing dataset used in the forecast by \refcite{Shajib24b}.
-This dataset includes four classes of strong lenses: lensed quasars with time delays, lensed SNe Ia with time delays, double-source-plane lenses, and single-plane lenses with kinematics.
+We consider the same strong lensing dataset used in the forecast by \refcite{Shajib24b}.\footnote{We obtain the relevant notebooks and scripts for dataset generation and forecasting from \url{https://github.com/ajshajib/dark_energy_forecast_rubin_strong_lensing}.} This dataset includes four classes of strong lenses: lensed quasars with time delays, lensed SNe Ia with time delays, double-source-plane lenses, and single-plane lenses with kinematics.
 The adopted sample sizes for these classes are 236, 153, 87, and 10,000, respectively, which are determined based on forecasts considering lens detectability and achievability of the required follow-up datasets with sufficient signal-to-noise ratio.
 For the first of these three classes, we use \textsc{hierArc} to simultaneously infer cosmological and population-level galaxy or SN parameters with a hierarchical Bayesian methodology.
 The mass-sheet degeneracy parameters are allowed to be maximally free in the time-delay cosmography methods \cite{Birrer24, Treu23}, with this degeneracy broken with the kinematics for the lensed quasars (with a subset of 40 systems having JWST-quality resolved kinematics and the rest with unresolved ones) \cite{Shajib18, Yildirim20} and with standardizable magnitudes for the lensed SNe \citep{Birrer22}.
 We adopt the redshift distribution for the 87 double-source-plane lenses and the uncertainties in the mock data \cite[i.e., the distance ratios $\beta_{\rm s1,s2}$,][]{Collett12} from \refcite{Sharma23}.

 \refcite{Li24} provided forecast posteriors from the 10,000 single-plane lenses with kinematics in the $w_0w_a$ parametrization of evolving dark energy.
 We incorporate the cosmological information from this mock dataset by transforming the posterior in the $w_0w_a$CDM parameter space into a prior in the \wphicdm\ parameter space through a placeholder data vector of angular diameter distances.
 We construct this data vector with 20 redshift bins between $0.04 \leq z \leq 1.5$, the range spanned by the mock sample of \refcite{Li24}.
 We first synthesize this data vector using the $w_0w_a$CDM posterior from \refcite{Li24}.
 We extract the covariance matrix for the bins from the distances sampled from the posterior and retain it to make the exact choice of bin numbers inconsequential.
 In this step, we inflate the $\Omega_{\rm m}$ and $w_0$ distributions with factors 1.67 and 0.66, respectively, which is a necessary augmentation due to the performed conversion of a non-Gaussian parameter distribution into a data vector with Gaussian covariance; we find these factors by matching the resultant $w$CDM posterior from the synthesized angular diameter distance dataset to that in \refcite{Li24}.
 After we obtain the covariance matrix of the data vector, we set the mean expansion history encoded by the angular diameter distances to that from our fiducial \wphicdm\ cosmology while also scaling the covariance matrix accordingly.
 This data vector then effectively provides a prior for the other three classes of strong lenses, with Gaussian standard deviations $\sigma_{\Omega_{\rm m}} = 0.022$, $\sigma_{w_0} = 0.16$, and a Pearson correlation coefficient $r=0.65$.
 As expected, this is less informative than the $w$CDM posterior (i.e., $\sigma_{\Omega_{\rm m}} = 0.015$, $\sigma_{w_0} = 0.11$, and $r \approx 0$) from \refcite{Li24}, since $w$CDM is a one-parameter extension of $\Lambda$CDM, whereas \wphicdm\ is a quasi-one-parameter one.